dirkmunro89/SOAPs/README.md

 # SOAPs
 Sequential Optimization Approximate subProblems

+THIS REPO IS UNDER CONSTRUCTION; THE CODE IS SUBJECT TO TESTING AND CLEANING UP

-run with
+Run with

 `python3 main.py | tee history.txt`

-THIS REPO IS UNDER CONSTRUCTION; THE CODE IS SUBJECT TO TESTING AND CLEANING UP
+Tested on Ubuntu 20 with Scipy and Numpy packages installed.

 Sequential Approximate Optimization (SAO)
 Method of Moving Asymptotes (MMA)